Jeremy1026/lbryio.tech/content/lesson/Introduction.md

 ### You will learn:

-* basics of the API
+* How to use the `help` command

-### How it works.

-We are providing you a terminal and instructions on how to perform various tasks with the LBRY API.

-Each lesson you'll learn a new trick to put to use when developing for LBRY.

-Go ahead and try it out, let's check what version of the CLI API we are working with.

 #### Instructions

-In the terminal editor below, enter `./lbrynet-cli version` and see the output.
+* In the command prompt to the right, enter `help` and see the output.

+* Try it again, this time include the `--command` parameter to find out more about the `commands` method.